progmaticltd/homebox/README.md

 - General questions: https://framalistes.org/sympa/info/homebox-general
 - Development: https://framalistes.org/sympa/info/homebox-dev

 ## Current project status

-## Current status and supported features

-For a complete list of features, see the [features page](http://homebox.readthedocs.io/en/latest/features/) in the official documentation.

 ### System installation and features

 - Custom Debian installer generation with full disk encryption and fully automatic installation.
 - Unlock the system upon boot by entering the passphrase through SSH or with a Yubikey.
-- Install packages only from Debian stable (Stretch) or officially maintained repositories (rspamd).
+- Install packages only from Debian stable (Bullseye).
-- Automatic SSL Certificates generation with [letsencrypt](https://letsencrypt.org).
+- Automatic [letsencrypt](https://letsencrypt.org) certificates generation using DNS challenge.
 - Automatic security updates (optional).
 - Centralised authentication with an LDAP users database, SSL certificate, password policies, PAM integration.
-- AppArmor activated by default, profiles for all daemons.
+- AppArmor activated by default, with a profile for all daemons.
-- Automatic backup of the deployment data to replay the installation with the same data.
+- Random passwords generated and saved into pass by default.
 - Can be used at home, on a dedicated or virtual server hosted online.
-- Flexible IP address support: IPv4, IPv6, IPv4+IPv4, IPv4+IPv6.
+- Flexible IP address support: IPv4 only, IPv6 only, and IPv4+IPv4 or IPv4+IPv6.
 - Embedded DNS server, with CAA, DNSSEC and SSHFP (SSH fingerprint) support.
 - Grade A https sites, HSTS implemented by default.
+- Automatic configuration of OpenPGP Web Key Directory.
+- Automatic firewall rules for inbound, outbound and forwarding traffic, using nftables.
+- Restricted outbound traffic to the minimum.
+- Automatic update of DNS servers and glue records on Gandi.

 ### Emails

 - Postfix configuration and installation, with LDAP lookups, internationalised email aliases, fully SSL compliant.
 - Generate DKIM keys, SPF and DMARC DNS records.
+The DKIM keys are generated every year.
 - Automatic copy of sent emails into the sent folder.
 - Automatic creation of the postmaster account and special email addresses using [RFC 2142](https://tools.ietf.org/html/rfc2142) specifications.